chadwatson/react-remote-resource/README.md

 - `createSimpleResource` creates a resource that only keeps around the data from the most recent fetch.
 All data, regardless of the structure, will be stored.
 If the arguments passed to `useState` are different from the last time it was used it will reload the data.
 Use this resource if you want to prioritize keeping your memory consumption small.

 - `createKeyedResource` creates a resource that accumulates the results from each fetch, allowing you to access the data by a key that gets derived from the arguments passed into the loader function.
-[See the first parameter for more info on how keys can be created](https://github.com/chadwatson/react-remote-resource#createkeyedresource).
+[See the second parameter for more info on how keys can be created](https://github.com/chadwatson/react-remote-resource#createkeyedresource).
 Use this resource if you want to prioritize not over-fetching.

 The following example scenerios show when `createKeyedResource` and `createSimpleResource` are best suited: